QuTech-Delft/OpenQL/docs/platform_cc.rst

 * ``cc/ref_signal`` points to a signal definition in ``hardware_settings/eqasm_backend_cc/signals``, which must exist or an error is raised
 * ``cc/signal`` defines a signal in place, in an identical fashion as ``hardware_settings/eqasm_backend_cc/signals``
-* ``cc/static_codeword_override`` provides a user defined codeword for this instruction.
+* ``cc/static_codeword_override`` provides a user defined array of codeword (one entry per operand) for this instruction.
 Currently, this key is compulsory, but in the future, codewords will be assigned automatically to make better use of limited codeword space

 The following standard OpenQL fields are used: